NovaSheets/Website/pages/install.md

 # Installing NovaSheets

+Once NovaSheets is successfully installed, see the [docs](/docs/#usage) for usage.

-## npm
+## Command-line usage

-Install [NovaSheets on npm](https://npmjs.org/package/novasheets) via the command line using `npm install -g novasheets`, and then get started using `novasheets --help`.
+For command-line usage, install [NovaSheets on npm](https://npmjs.org/package/novasheets) globally via the command line using `npm install -g novasheets`, and then get started using `novasheets --help`.
-You must have [Node.js](https://nodejs.org/) installed to do this.
+Command-line usage also works if NovaSheets is installed locally (without the `-g`/`--global` flag), but the commands are prefixed with `npx` (`npx novasheets ...`).

+## Node usage

+For use in [Node.js](https://nodejs.org/), install the NovaSheets npm package locally via the command line using `npm install novasheets`.

 ## Browser

 NovaSheets is installed simply by embedding a JavaScript file into your HTML.
 This file can be downloaded and hosted locally by you (see [§&nbsp;Downloading](#downloading)) or you can link directly to the source code (see [§&nbsp;Importing](#importing)).
 That's it!

 ### Downloading

 See the [Versions](/versions/) page to choose a version to download.
 Once you have done this, you can download one of the files given and add them to your project, or embed NovaSheets into your project directly using the code provided.

 ### Importing

 The latest version is <strong>{{version}}</strong> and can be imported using the code below:
 ```html
 <script src="https://novasheets.nixinova.com/src/{{version}}/min"></script>